 As someone with a drive for bringing big ideas to life, Leo directed a performance of Bach’s St Matthew Passion from the violin in Trinity College Chapel, Cambridge.
 In 2019 and 2020, he conceived two sold-out concert series of Judeo-Spanish and Judeo-Arabic music.

 Leo’s enthusiasm for contemporary music also extends beyond the standard Western Classical repertoire.
 He has formed close working relationships with many composers, and recently collaborated on a series of concerts of new chamber music on Jewish themes at Kings Place.

-Leo has an enthusiasm for chamber music which continues to grow in Basel.
-He regularly works with violinist of the Hagen Quartet, Rainer Schmidt, most recently on an intense project studying and performing Schoenberg’s String Quartet No. 2.
 This year, Leo was awarded one of two Academist positions in the Kammerorchester Basel.
-This will see him perform with the likes of Isabelle Faust, Alexander Melnikov, Kristian Bezuidenhout, and Sol Gabetta in concert tours around Europe.
-Leo continues to have a busy solo and chamber performing schedule in the UK and Europe.
+This will see him perform with artists including Isabelle Faust, Alexander Melnikov, Kristian Bezuidenhout, and Sol Gabetta in concert tours around Europe.

 Leo completed his undergraduate music studies at St John’s College, Cambridge in 2021 with a thesis examining string quartet performance practice through the lens of early 20th century recordings.
 During this time, he studied violin with David Takeno and won the University's Concerto Competition.